 A party isn’t a party without Beer Brats!
 Bratwurst simmered in beer and onions, then grilled to a crisp, juicy perfection before serving.
-These grilled brats are always a hit at parties and cook outs!
+These beer-infused brats are always a hit at parties and cook outs!

 Coming from the midwest, beer brats are a party staple.
 My parents always used one secret ingredient that I haven’t found in most bratwurst recipes and I think it really makes these brats the best!